 We have always had the best expereiences whenever we go to Texoma Veterinary Hospital.
 Our dogs have received the best care there.

-Why Pets Need Parasite Protection
+Why Pets Need Parasite Protection in Sherman, TX

 Heartworm and Lyme disease are two of the most common parasitic diseases affecting pets.
 Spread by mosquitoes and ticks, respectively, these diseases can make pets very sick or even be fatal.
 Additionally, pets infected with Lyme disease or roundworm can unknowingly pass their infection on to people.